VladRodionov/presto-c2/README.md

 ## Contact info

 Fill free to contact me.
 I am open to any discussions, regarding this technology, sponsoships, contracts or job offers, which will allow me to continue working on both **Velociraptor** and **C2**.
-On a short notice, I can proide full **Velociraptor** binaries (with all five caches supported) for any interesting party to test and evaluate.
+On a short notice, I can proide full **Velociraptor** binaries (with four major caches supported) for any interesting party to test and evaluate.

 Vladimir Rodionov
 e-mail: vladrodionov@gmail.com